Ada-Developers-Academy/core-unit-1/while-loops/while-loops.md

 ## Learning Goals

-- Practice using while loops
+- Practice using while-loops
-- Practice using a counter variable in a while loop
+- Practice using a counter variable in a while-loop

 ## Introduction